-There are several factors that a court considers in deciding whether to pierce the corporate veil, one of which is whether the owners of the business have observed the required corporate formalities.
+There are several factors that a court considers in deciding whether to pierce the corporate veil, one of which is whether the owners of the business have observed all the required corporate formalities.
 For example, a court may look at corporate records to determine whether a corporation has a board of directors, whether shareholder meetings have been held and minutes recorded, and whether the corporation has written bylaws.
-All those are formalities that are generally required of corporations under the Indiana Business Corporation Act, and failure to observe them is a factor that increases the possibility of the corporate veil being pierced and the shareholders held personally liable for the debts and liabilities of the business.
-In contrast, the Indiana Business Flexibility Act establishes very few corporate formalities required for LLCs, which means there are fewer opportunities for required corporate formalities to be neglected, which in turn reduces the possibility (however slightly) that the corporate veil will be pierced.
-That is one reason why, everything else being equal, we favor LLCs over corporations for our clients who are business owners.
+These are all formalities that corporations must satisfy under the Indiana Business Corporation Act, and failure to observe them is a factor that increases the possibility of the corporate veil being pierced, which can result in the shareholders being held personally liable for the debts and liabilities of the business.

 A corporation is one of the most common forms of business organization.
-The organizational details are important, and Harshman Ponist can help you get them right.
+The organizational details are important, and overlooking what may seem like mundane formalities can leave your business vulnerable.
+Harshman, Ponist, Smith & Rayl can help you get it right.

 Indiana and a few other states also have entities referred to as benefit corporations, which are business corporations expressly organized to serve purposes other than, or in addition to, turning a profit for the shareholders.
 They can be described as a compromise between business corporations and nonprofit corporations.
 Again, we can help you decide if a benefit corporation is right for you.Partnerships